marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/fget.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: FGET, read character, stream mode, stream mode, read character, file operation, read character

 .. _fget:

-.. index:: FGET

-.. index:: read character, stream mode

-.. index:: stream mode, read character

-.. index:: file operation, read character

 FGET --- Read a single character in stream mode from stdin
 ***********************************************************